Generalizing Cographs to 2-Cographs: Preliminaries

-Note that Lemmas \ref{closed_induced_subgraph} and \ref{closed_under_contraction} imply that $2$-cographs are closed under taking induced minors.
 Cographs are also called complement-reducible graphs due to the following recursive-generation result \cite{corneil}.
 The operation of taking the complement of a graph is called {\bf complementation}.

-\begin{lemma} A graph $G$ is a cograph if and only if it can be generated from $K_1$ using complementation and $0$-sum. \end{lemma}
+\begin{lemma} A graph $G$ is a cograph if and only if $G$ can be generated from $K_1$ using complementation and $0$-sum. \end{lemma}

-Next, we show that if we include the operation of $1$-sum in the above operations, we get the class of $2$-cographs.
+Next, we show that, for $k \geq 2$, the class of $k$-cographs can be generated similarly.

-\begin{lemma} A graph $G$ is a $2$-cograph if and only if it can be generated from $K_1$ using complementation, $0$-sum and $1$-sum. \end{lemma}
+\begin{lemma} For all positive integers $k$, a graph $G$ is a $k$-cograph if and only if $G$ can be generated from $K_1$ using complementation and the operation of $t$-sum for all $t$ with $0 \leq t<k$. \end{lemma}

-\begin{proof} Let $G$ be a $2$-cograph.
-If $|G|=2$, the result holds.
-We proceed via induction on the number of vertices of $G$ and assume that the result holds for all $2$-cographs of order less than $|G|$.
-Since $G$ is a $2$-cograph, either $G$ or $\overline{G}$ is not $2$-connected.
-Without loss of generality, we may assume that $G$ is not $2$-connected and can therefore be written as a $0$-sum or $1$-sum of two induced subgraphs $G_1$ and $G_2$ of $G$.
-By Lemma~ \ref{closed_induced_subgraph}, $G_1$ and $G_2$ are $2$-cographs and the result follows by induction.
+\begin{proof} Let $G$ be a $k$-cograph.
+If $|V(G)| \leq 2$, the result holds.
+We proceed via induction on the number of vertices of $G$.
+Assume that the result holds for all $k$-cographs of order less than $|V(G)|$.
+Since $G$ is a $k$-cograph, $G$ or $\overline{G}$ is not $k$-connected.
+Without loss of generality, we may assume that $G$ is not $k$-connected.
+Therefore, for some $t<k$, we can write $G$ as a $t$-sum of two induced subgraphs $G_1$ and $G_2$ of $G$.
+By Lemma~ \ref{closed_induced_subgraph}, $G_1$ and $G_2$ are $k$-cographs and the result follows by induction.

-Conversely, let $G$ be a graph that can be generated from $K_1$ using complementation, $0$-sum and $1$-sum.
-Since $K_1$ is a $2$-cograph, the result follows by Lemmas \ref{closed_induced_subgraph} and \ref{closed_direct_sum}. \end{proof}
+Conversely, let $G$ be a graph that can be generated from $K_1$ using complementation and $t$-sums.
+Since $K_1$ is a $k$-cograph, the result follows by Lemmas \ref{closed_induced_subgraph} and \ref{closed_direct_sum}. \end{proof}

 The following recursive-generation result for cographs is due to Royle \cite{royle}.
-It uses the concept of {\bf join} of two disjoint graphs $G$ and $H$, which is the graph $G \bigtriangledown H$ obtained by joining every vertex of $G$ to every vertex of $H$.
+It uses the concept of {\bf join} of two disjoint graphs $G$ and $H$, which is the graph $G \bigtriangledown H$ that is obtained from the union of $G$ and $H$ by joining every vertex of $G$ to every vertex of $H$.

 \begin{lemma} Let $\mathcal{C}$ be the class of graphs defined as follows: